styel07/gist-manager/README.md

 ```javascript
 run gulp
 ```

-___
+##How to Use
+Enter your Github credentials in the landing page

 ##Steps to contribute

-Login with your Github credentials and view a dashboard to create, delete and edit your gists!

-Better readme
-List what it does in a simple one liner 5-10 words
-Why did you create this
-List the features
-How to use
-What it is built on
-Steps to contribute
 fork repo, clone, npm install,

 One or two snap shots of final UI/UX